senofi/documentation/docs/source/iac-dns.rst

 Perl Script to Copy
 ===================

-Use this :download:`Script <./code/r53-conf.pl>` to copy dns to the main route 53.
+Use this :download:`Script <./code/r53-conv.pl>` to copy dns to the main route 53.

+.. include:: ./code/r53-conv.pl